AOP in Finance: Understanding Accounting Operating Procedures

 To create effective accounting procedures, organizations should:

-build checks and balances into financial workflows -
+- Incorporate controls build checks and balances into financial workflows

 Substantially design procedures should be comprehensive sufficiency to ensure consistency but flexible sufficiency to adapt to business needs.